alexenge/hu-neuro-pipeline/docs/inputs.md

 ### **`veog_channels` (optional, default `'auto'`)**

 Two EEG or EOG channel labels from which to create a new vertical electrooculography (VEOG) channel.
-This virtual channel will then be used during `ocular_correction` (see below; only relevant for independent component analysis [ICA]).
+This virtual channel will then be used during Independent Component Analysis (ICA; see below).
 Can also be `'auto'`, in which case the pipeline will check if it can find two channel labels typically used for VEOG (`['Fp1', 'FP1', 'Auge_u', 'IO1']`).
 If `None`, don't construct a new VEOG channel (which is okay if using BESA and/or if a channel named `VEOG` is already present in the raw data).